explosion-mental/demwm/README.md

 - Dynamic and static scratchpads
 - Centered title only if there is space left
 - Status text handling, like dwmblocks, but asynchronous (see below)
-- Windows remember their tags, they don't go into the first tag when restarting
+- Windows remember their tags, they all don't stack into the first tag when restarting

 # Status text
 I've decided to integrate dwmblocks into dwm itself.